 Most Homes Are Bought On Five-Year Loans

 Just five years to pay off a house?
 That may seem impossible, but paying the entire loan off in five years is not really necessary.
-Instead, the loan is set up to be refinanced in five years, and amortized at 25 years.
+Instead, the loan is set up to be refinanced in five years, and amortized at 25 years (the main difference in Canadian mortgages).
 So when a borrower gets this loan they are making a payment the size it would be if the loan was for 25 years.
 They simply have to refinance before five years is up.
 Then they will do this again, until they eventually pay off the loan, or until they move and sell the house to someone else, at which point the loan would be paid off.

 The Government Is Not Going to Buy Your Loan

 The kinds of programs that some countries have available for the government to buy loans from banks, or for other banks or lenders to buy loans from banks, are not available when buying a home in Canada.
 The bank that makes a loan on a house is not planning on selling that loan to another company or entity.
 Instead, it will be strongly encouraged to keep that loan on its books.
 Because it will be servicing that loan, and because there is a risk for lack of repayment, Canadian lenders are typically very careful about whether a borrower is a good risk.
 As such, it is difficult to get the best home loans in Canada for many borrowers.

 There May Be Other Options

 There are still options for interested parties who may not be able to go through a standard lender.
 Some families pool their resources to buy a home, because it allows them to avoid the struggle of finding a lender who will work with them.
 This can be especially valuable to borrowers who may not make a lot of money, who have recently changed careers or started their own businesses, or who have other challenges that banks and other lenders may feel uncomfortable with.
 Exploring these other types of options, including looking for lenders who are outside of the traditional system or saving up a larger down payment can help buyers find and purchase homes more easily.